Phoenix Children's Hospital: Barrow Neurological Institute

 The Barrow Neurological Institute at Phoenix Children's hospital, also called Barrow at Phoenix Children's, is the neurological and neurosurgery Center of Excellence at Phoenix Children's Hospital in Phoenix, Arizona.
 It is one of six Centers of Excellence at the hospital.
 The institute is located on the main campus of Phoenix Children's Hospital with satellite clinics across central Arizona.

 Barrow at Phoenix Children's offers comprehensive inpatient and outpatient neurological care and services to infants, children, and teens with neurological-related problems.
 It performs treatment, education, and research and is the largest pediatric neuroscience center in the Southwest.
-The institute is led by neurosurgeon P. David Adelson, MD.
+The institute is led by neurosurgeon Jason S Hauptman, MD PhD and neurologist Angus Wilfong MD.

 As part of Phoenix Children's Hospital, Barrow at Phoenix Children's is also affiliated with the University of Arizona College of Medicine-Phoenix, providing the pediatric training for medical students there.
 Phoenix Children's partners with Maricopa Integrated Health System for a combined medical/pediatric residency program.

 Each year, Barrow at Phoenix Children's hosts a number of educational conferences and opportunities for medical professionals, including an annual Children's Neuroscience Symposium and weekly Grand Rounds.
 The Division of Developmental Pediatrics trains physicians to diagnose autism in children through the Early Access to Care – AZ Program, which increases the accessibility of services for children with autism and other developmental disorders.

 Awards

-Phoenix Children's is rated by U.S. News & World Report as a Best Children's Hospital and is ranked in 8 specialties listed by the report.
-It was also named among the 2021 Healthiest 100 Workplaces in America by Healthiest Employers.
+Phoenix Children's has been rated by U.S. News & World Report as a Best Children's Hospital for 15 consecutive years as of 2025 and is ranked in 6 specialties listed by the report.
+It was also named among the Healthiest 100 Workplaces in America by Healthiest Employers every year from 2021 through 2024.

 Phoenix Children's recently achieved accreditation as an Adult Congenital Heart Disease (ACHD) Comprehensive Care Center from the Adult Congenital Heart Association (ACHA), a nationwide organization dedicated to education, advocacy and research to improve the lives of those born with heart defects.

 Ownership/leadership

 Children's Healthcare of Arizona, Inc., an Arizona 501(c)(3) non-profit corporation, is the parent holding corporation for the majority voting member interest in Phoenix Children's Hospital.
 It manages the majority voting member interest in Phoenix Children's Hospital and provides strategic planning, policy and oversight functions.

 Phoenix Children's is also an independent, Arizona 501(c)(3) non-profit organization, governed by a community board of directors.

-Robert L. Meyer has served as president and CEO since 2002.
-He provides leadership over the organization's three major divisions.
+Robert L. Meyer served as president and CEO from 2002 until his retirement in 2025, during much of the hospital system's growth.
+As of October, 2025, John R. Nickens IV was appointed as president and Chief Executive Officer.